dominika-malinowska/bridge-risk-assessment-insar/README.md

 poetry install
 ```

-The code requires also the osmconvert and aws cli to be installed for downloading the required data.
+The code requires also the osmconvert and aws cli to be installed for downloading the required datasets.
 Installation instructions can be found here:
 - [osmconvert installation](https://wiki.openstreetmap.org/wiki/Osmconvert) (note: install in /usr/bin/osmconvert or update osm_convert_path in predict_PS_for_region.ipynb)
 - [aws cli installation](https://aws.amazon.com/cli/)